WindowsAzure-TrainingKit/HOL-DeployingActiveDirectoryPS/HOL.md

 	Install-ADDSForest  -DomainName "contoso.com" -InstallDns:$true  -DatabasePath "F:\NTDS"  -LogPath "F:\NTDS"  -SysvolPath "F:\SYSVOL"  -NoRebootOnCompletion:$false  -Force:$true
 	````

-	_The C: disk is the OS disk, and has caching enabled.
+	>**Note:** The C: disk is the OS disk, and has caching enabled.
 The Active Directory database should not be stored on a disk that has write caching enabled.
-The F: disk is the data disk that we added earlier, and does not have this feature enabled._
+The F: disk is the data disk that we added earlier, and does not have this feature enabled

 	![Promoting the domain controller with powershell ](./Images/promoting-the-domain-controller-with-powershell.png?raw=true "Promoting the domain controller with powershell")

-1. At the **SafeModeAdministratorPassword** prompt and the **Confirm SafeModeAdministratorPassword** prompt, type **Passw0rd!**, and then press **Enter**. _The computer is promoted to domain controller.
+1. At the **SafeModeAdministratorPassword** prompt and the **Confirm SafeModeAdministratorPassword** prompt, type **Passw0rd!**, and then press **Enter**.

+	>**Note:** The computer is promoted to domain controller.
 After a few moments, the DC01 Virtual Machine will restart.
-You will lose the connection to the restarting Virtual Machine._
+You will lose the connection to the restarting Virtual Machine.

 	![Configuring the administrator password](./Images/configuring-the-administrator-password.png?raw=true "Configuring the administrator password")